Guess & Sketch: Language Model Guided Transpilation: Experimental Setup

-\paragraph{Baselines} We consider several alternate approaches to code translation and assembly transpilation.
-With \textit{Few-shot learning}~\citep{brown2020language}, we prompt GPT-4~\citep{openai2023gpt4} with instructions and a couple examplar input-output assembly pairs to obtain a transpilation for a given input assembly file.
-The prompt for the Few-shot experiments is composed of an instruction to translate from the specified source to the specified target architecture ISA, and $4$ pairs of implementations in the respective source and target hardware architectures.
+\paragraph{Baselines} We consider several alternate approaches to assembly transpilation.
+With \textit{Few-shot learning}~\citep{brown2020language}, we prompt GPT-4~\citep{openai2023gpt4} with instructions and a couple of examplar input-output assembly pairs to obtain a transpilation for a given input assembly file.
 See details of the specific prompt in Appendix~\ref{appendix:prompting}. \textit{Transpiler}s are manually-engineered transpilers that convert the given source assembly to the given target assembly.
 These are programmatically written for the specified source-to-target-hardware, so for source-target hardware pairs for which we cannot find a transpiler, we cannot obtain numbers for this baseline.
 We use the engineered ArmV8-to-RISCV64 transpiler written by members of the IBM Research Haifa team~\footnote{https://github.com/schorrm/arm2riscv}.
 We did not find a transpiler from RISC-V to ARMv8.
-LM only methods, \textit{FT StarCoder}~\citep{li2023starcoder}, \textit{FT CodeLlama}~\citep{codellama}, \textit{Encoder-Decoder}~\citep{lewis2019bart}, are the purely neural approaches to machine translation, in which we train or fine-tune a language model with the paired assembly data.
+LM only methods, \textit{FT StarCoder}~\citep{li2023starcoder}, \textit{FT CodeLLaMA}~\citep{codellama}, \textit{Encoder-Decoder}~\citep{lewis2019bart}, are the purely neural approaches to machine translation, in which we train or fine-tune a language model with the paired assembly data.
 The \textit{Encoder-Decoder} method is equivalent to just the \textsc{Guess} method of our approach.